-a.
-Attain and maintain certification in concert with the requirements outlined in DOE O 361.1C before they are delegated the authority to serve as FPD and/or within one year of appointment, achieve the appropriate level of certification.
+- a.
+Attain and maintain certification in concert with the requirements outlined in DOE O 361.1C before they are delegated the authority to serve as FPD and/or within one year of appointment, achieve the appropriate level of certification. - b.

-- b.
 Serve as the single point of contact between Federal and contractor staff for all matters relating to a project and its performance. - c.
 Prepare and maintain the IPT Charter and operating guidance with IPT support and ensure that the IPT is properly staffed.
 Define and oversee the roles and responsibilities of each IPT member. - d.
 Appointed as the Contracting Officer's Representative, as delegated by the Contracting Officer. - e.
 Lead the IPT and provide broad project guidance.
 Delegate appropriate decision-making authority to the IPT members. - f.
 Approve the IPT charter for non-Major System Projects. - g.
 Ensure the development and implementation of key project documentation (e.g., the PEP). - h.
 Define project cost, schedule, performance, and scope baselines. - i.
 Ensure that design, construction, environmental, sustainability, safety, security, health and quality efforts performed comply with the contract, public law, regulations and EOs. - j.
-Ensure timely, reliable and accurate integration of contractor performance data into the project's scheduling, accounting, and performance measurement systems, to include PARS II. - k.
-Evaluate and verify reported progress; make projections of progress and identify trends. - 1.
-Approve (in coordination with the Contracting Officer) changes in compliance with the approved change control process documented or referenced in the PEP. - m.
-Ensure that safety is fully integrated into design and construction for Hazard Category 1, 2, and 3 nuclear facilities. - n.
-Ensure early warning systems (triggered by thresholds) and communication channels are in place, so senior leadership is informed of potential project issues in time to make productive changes.
+Coordinate collaboration between site management and project teams to partner with local utilities, communities, Tribal, local and state governments; DOE offices such as the Office of Sustainability and Asset Management within the Office of Management; the Office of Sustainable Environmental Stewardship, within DOE's Office of Environment, Health, Safety and Security; DOE's Building Technologies Office (BTO); and the Federal Energy Management Program (FEMP), as appropriate, to achieve project requirements.